SCOPE: Sequential Causal Optimization of Process Interventions

 \section{Conclusion}

 We introduce \textit{SCOPE}, a method that combines backward induction with causal learning to optimize sequential interventions in business processes.
-Using a series of experiments, including a newly developed semi-synthetic simulator to support further research in sequential PresPM, we show that \textit{SCOPE} outperforms existing sequential PresPM methods.
-Existing approaches either handle each intervention independently or rely on approximating the process to train an RL agent, both of which can limit their effectiveness.
+Using a series of experiments, including a newly developed semi-synthetic simulator to support further research in sequential PresPM, we show that \textit{SCOPE} outperforms existing sequential PresPM methods, which either handle each intervention independently or rely on approximating the process to train an RL agent.